rgulla16/UniVoyaJ/README.md

 # UniVoyaJ
 The Voyage of finding the right University for higher education

+# Technologies
+# Scraping
+BeautifulSoup
+selenium
+Chrome webdriver

+# Webpage and graphs
+Streamlit
+Pandas
+Folium
+Altair

+# LLM Agents
+Duckduckgo
+CrewAI
+Openai
+lmstudio-zephyr
+# For Testing used the below but not for the final application
+Janai- mistral-ins-7b-q4
+Ollama-orca2
+Webui textgen-openhermes

+# Web portal to assist students seeking undergrad and graduation eduction
+Many students rely on information from websites, consultants and their seniors for deciding on the universities they need to apply for higher education.
+They often waste time and money applying to universities where they dont stand a chance, cannot afford or dont like the demographics.
+This portal assists students by making the information available in a manner that they can easily navigate.
+The LLM Agents further assist them in summarizing their preferences.

 # Components of the system

 # scraper code